shayyah/webrtctest/docs/easyrtc_server_install.md

 1. Open your console on the server.
     - In Windows you can use the provided Node.js console program located in the Start Menu.
 2. Navigate to your server_example folder
-3. Install EasyRTC Sample Server dependencies from NPM
-    - `npm install`
-4. Run the server using the node command.
+3. Run the server using the node command.
     - ex: `node server.js`

 Running EasyRTC as a Service in Ubuntu